All Thyroid Lab Tests: The Full Panel & Follow Up Panel

 #7.
 Thyroglobulin Antibodies (TGAb) & Thyroid Peroxidase Antibodies

-These two lab tests fall into the category of antibodies which may attack and damage your thyroid gland.
+These two lab tests fall into the category of antibodies that may attack and damage your thyroid gland.

 The presence of these antibodies in your bloodstream may indicate that you have an autoimmune thyroiditis disease (though not all cases of elevated antibodies indicate thyroid damage).